leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 ### Construction time

 Time in years for construction of capacity.
-Introduces an offset between the start of the economic and technical lifetime.
+This parameter introduces an offset between the start of the economic and technical lifetime.

 To avoid distortions lifetimes are advised to be divisible by the steps-size of capacity modelling (e.g rather using 0 or 5 instead of 3 when using 5-year steps).

 ```@raw html
 <table class="tabelle">